Handbook on Assessment at Duke

 Appointments, Promotion, and Tenure (APT)

 Several tables within the program’s course evaluation reports are required for the APT process.
-The Office of Assessment provides information in the APT section of our website.[12]
-Individuals completing the course evaluation section of a dossier are encouraged to contact Faculty Affairs for guidance.[13]
+Individuals completing the course evaluation section of a dossier are encouraged to contact Faculty Affairs for guidance.[6]

 Supplemental Evaluations of Teaching and Learning

-Faculty and program personnel occasionally ask if additional questions can be appended to the standard Trinity College evaluation form.
-We are pleased to announce that the capability for custom questions is now available at the department and instructor level in Watermark.
-Each term, departments and instructors are notified when their window for adding custom questions is open, and instructional materials are available on our website.
-[14, 15]
+We are pleased to share that the capability for custom questions is available at the department and instructor level in Watermark.
+Each term, departments and instructors are notified when their respective window for adding custom questions is open, and instructional materials are available on our website.
+[7]

 [8] https://assessment.trinity.duke.edu/midterm-assessment-strategies